 - Run the system file checker command sfc /scannow

-- This scans all protected Windows system files and repairs any corruption by replacing the files with cached versions from the system image.
+- This scans all protected Windows system files and repairs corruption by replacing them with cached versions from the system image.

 - Next run DISM restore Health command DISM /Online /Cleanup-Image /RestoreHealth

-- This command repairs corrupted Windows system files by checking the local Windows image for damage and then replacing those files with good copies from Windows Update or a specified source.
+- This command repairs corrupted Windows system files by checking the local Windows image for corruption and then replacing the affected files with good copies from Windows Update or a specified source.

-Let the scanning complete 100% restart your PC, and check if the issue is resolved.
+Let the scan complete, then restart your PC and check if the issue is resolved.

 Check for GPU Overheating or Hardware Problems